-The Meet the Industry Candidates Poster Session Call for Posters is open.
+The Meet the Industry Candidates Poster Session Call for Posters has been extended to Friday, 1/24.

 The following information is required when submitting a poster: